Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (79 days) in the period of the last 5 years, the average days below previous high of days of Peloton Interactive is smaller, thus better.
+• Compared with SPY (177 days) in the period of the last 3 years, the average days below previous high of 347 days is greater, thus worse.

 Performance (YTD)